FredHutch/diy-cromwell-server/README.md

 # diy-cromwell-server
 A repo containing instructions for running a Cromwell server on `gizmo` at the Fred Hutch.
 These instructions were created and tested by Amy Paguirigan, so drop her a line if they don't work for you or you need help (Fred Hutch username is `apaguiri`) or you can tag @vortexing in Issues filed here in the GitHub repository.
 Note if you file an issue, please be sure that you do not post sensitive information in your troubleshooting information like passwords and such, but the more info you can provide about errors, the better.
 Alternatively, join the discussion in the Fred Hutch Data Community Slack in the [#workflow-managers](https://fhdata.slack.com/archives/CJFP1NYSZ) channel using your Fred Hutch, UW, SCHARP or Sagebase email.
+Also you may want to check out our [example workflow repo for basic, testing workflows](https://github.com/FredHutch/wdl-test-workflows).

 ## Cromwell Resources